-Third party parenting options for building a family are provided by the experienced reproductive medicine specialists at CORM.
+Third party parenting options for building a family are provided by the experienced fertility specialists at the Center of Reproductive Medicine (CORM).
 Please call 281.332.0073 for more information on the many infertility treatment programs and third party parenting options available at our four Texas fertility clinics in Houston, Webster, Pearland, and Beaumont.

 When one or both partners face the inability to have a genetically related child, CORM's experienced staff can assist these couples with many third party parenting options for building a family.

-CORM: Center of Reproductive Medicine offers an on-site, active Egg Donor Program for patients needing this service.
+The Center of Reproductive Medicine offers an on-site, active Egg Donor Program in Texas for patients needing this service.